Home

 This is about specifically testing variants:

-• VWO: Powerful testing tool for A/B, split, multivariate testing.
+• VWO: Powerful testing tool for A/B, split and multivariate tests.

-• Convert.com: GDPR-friendly, very good integration for complex tests.
+• Convert.com: GDPR-friendly, with very good integration for complex tests.

-• Optimizely: More for enterprise levels, but very meaningful.
+• Optimizely: More suited for enterprise level, but very insightful.

-Tip: You can find out more about this in our article on A/B testing tools.
+Tip: You can find out more in our article on A/B testing tools.

 Free tools for user analysis

-Especially if you're starting small and paying attention to the GDPR, these tools are suitable:
+Especially if you’re starting small and paying attention to GDPR, these tools are suitable:

 • Matomo (on-premise): free with self-hosting, no cookie requirement